Akshay-Srivatsan/akshay-srivatsan.github.io/content/index.md

 ### Robotics Intern: Aqua Satellite (Summer 2021)

-At Aqua Satellite, I set up the development infrastructure and wrote the initial control and simulation software for Thaumas, an automated underwater vehicle.
+At [Aqua Satellite][aquasatellite], I set up the development infrastructure and wrote the initial control and simulation software for Thaumas, an automated underwater vehicle.

 ### Course Assistant: Stanford CS 140E (Spring 2021)